sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-jetbrains.md

 ## Install the JetBrains IntelliJ Cody extension

-Follow these steps to install the Cody AI extension for JetBrains IntelliJ:
+Follow these steps to install the Cody extension for JetBrains IntelliJ:

 - Open JetBrains IntelliJ editor on your local machine
 - Open "Settings" (Mac: `⌘+,` Windows: `Ctrl+Alt+S`) and select "Plugins"
 - Type and search "Cody AI by Sourcegraph" extension and click "Install"

 Alternatively, you can also [Download and install the extension from the Jetbrains marketplace](https://plugins.jetbrains.com/plugin/9682-sourcegraph).

+> NOTE: Cody works well equally on other JetBrains IDEs like PyCharm, RubyMine, WebStorm etc. The installation steps remain the same.

 ## Connect the extension to Sourcegraph